 - Once your child is taking soft foods well, talk with your child's doctor about returning to a regular diet.

-- The nurse in the hospital should have shown you how to vent, care for, and replace the g-tube, and how to order g-tube supplies.
-See also: Gastrostomy tube care
+The nurse in the hospital should have shown you how to vent, care for, and replace the g-tube, and how to order g-tube supplies.
+Follow instructions on

 - If you need help with the g-tube at home, contact the home health care nurse who works for the g-tube supplier.